Stardown-app/Stardown/README.md

 * [Obsidian Web Clipper Bookmarklet](https://gist.github.com/kepano/90c05f162c37cf730abb8ff027987ca3) is a bookmarklet for saving web pages directly to Obsidian.
 * [Slurp](https://github.com/inhumantsar/slurp) is an Obsidian community plugin and bookmarklet for saving web pages directly to Obsidian.
 * [import-github-readme](https://github.com/chasebank87/import-github-readme) is an Obsidian plugin for downloading GitHub readme files directly into Obsidian.

+### Convert between markup languages

+* [Pandoc](https://pandoc.org/) offers a command-line tool and a Haskell library that can convert between almost any two markup languages.

 ### Scrape websites